Earl G. Graves Sr.: Awards and other accomplishments

-Graves received the Silver Buffalo Award from the Boy Scouts of America in 1988, and served as the National Commissioner from 1985 to 1994.
+Graves received the Silver Buffalo Award from the Boy Scouts of America in 1988, and was the National Commissioner from 1985 to 1994.
 He received the NAACP's Spingarn Medal in 1999.
 In 2002, Graves was named as one of the 50 most powerful and influential African Americans in corporate America by Fortune magazine.

-Graves was appointed by the administration of George W. Bush to serve on the Presidential Commission for the National Museum of African American History and Culture.
+Graves was appointed by the administration of George W. Bush to be on the Presidential Commission for the National Museum of African American History and Culture.
 On April 26, 2007, Earl G. Graves Sr. was inducted into the Junior Achievement U.S. Business Hall of Fame.
 In 2009, he became the recipient of the 2009 NCAA Silver Anniversary Award.

 In his honor, Morgan State University's business school was named Earl G. Graves School of Business and Management.
 It was opened in 2015.

-A "special thanks" to Mr. Graves is included in Bayer Mack's documentary No Lye: An American Beauty Story.
+A "special thanks" to Mr. Graves is included in Bayer Mack's 2019 documentary No Lye: An American Beauty Story.